 Click on any call and to Call Actions will appear on the top right corner.

 Call Actions function the same way in all Analytics views.

 Hang Up - self explanatory.
 You will be asked to confirm you want to hang up the call and once you do the call will be disconnected.

 Redirect - this is one of the most important tools of the Live View, allowing you to handle overflow and match the right users with the right customers.
 Click the button to open a window with two tabs where you can redirect the call to either Departments or Users.
 Select a user or a department and click Redirect Call.
 If you decide not to redirect the call, simply re-click the call and the redirect window will close.

-- Users tab - color coded status indications tell you which user is Available to take a call, already On Call, has his line Ringing, or is Unavailable because he is not logged into his TeleConsole account.
+- USERS- color coded status indications tell you which user is Available to take a call, already On Call, has his line Ringing, or is Unavailable because he is not logged into his TeleConsole account.

 If a user selects other status than Available in his TeleConsole account it will have no effect here and you can still redirect a call to him.
 Instead if a user is logged into the TeleConsole he needs to turn on Do Not Disturb to indicate his is not interested in having calls redirected to him.

-- Departments tab - each department has an indication of how many calls are Holding and how many are Live calls to show how busy it is.
+- DEPARTMENTS- each department has an indication of how many calls are Holding and how many are Live calls to show how busy it is.

 Join Call - this is only available for live calls.
 The icon will not be displayed for holding calls!

-Click to listen to a call by joining the conversation.
+Click this to listen to a call by joining the conversation.
 A prompt will ask you to approve this and then your administrator phone line will ring.
-When you pick, up a conference call will be created between yourself, the user, and the person he is talking to.
+When you pick up, a conference call will be created between yourself, the user, and the person he is talking to.
 Mute your microphone to just listen to the conversation.